JJtheJJpro/HTMOS/README.md

 # HTMOS

-An Operating System, with an HTML parser, that gives a wide variety of settings for any user, new or experienced.
+An Operating System, with an HTML parser and JavaScript engine (both yet to be implemented), that gives a wide variety of settings for any user, new or experienced.

 This is a project never to be forgotten.